 Roan’s lab has also successfully applied CyTOF with a panel of 38 phenotypic markers to characterize the types of T cells targeted by HIV.
 Their work is uncovering the types of cells most and least susceptible to infection, identifying molecules whose expression is modified upon HIV infection, and finding markers of cells that preferentially undergo productive versus latent infection, which has important implications for the eventual eradication of latent virus in infected individuals.

-Visiting Scientist, Gladstone Institutes
+Senior Investigator, Gladstone Institutes

-Associate Professor of Urology, UC San Francisco
+Professor, Department of Urology, UC San Francisco

 She received her undergraduate training from UC Berkeley, and completed her PhD in the biological and biomedical sciences program at Harvard Medical School studying T cell responses to the bacterium Chlamydia trachomatis.
 She conducted her postdoctoral studies at Gladstone Institutes, where she studied the mechanisms by which host factors in human semen influence HIV infection.
 As a staff scientist at Gladstone, she further identified and characterized novel factors from semen that influence infection outcome.
 Since starting her own lab in the department of urology at UCSF, she has continued to study the relationship between semen factors and HIV transmission, and pursued research to more broadly understand the molecular basis by which HIV establishes infection in mucosal tissues.